aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 - **No native Photoshop required:** Works on any server or CI environment.
 - **Rich API:** Direct access to blend modes, opacity, and pattern resources.
 - **Cross‑platform:** Runs on Windows, Linux, and macOS with the same code base.

+## How to Apply a java image overlay in Aspose.PSD

+Below is the complete step‑by‑step guide that shows **how to add overlay** effects, change overlay opacity, and replace the pattern itself.

 ## Prerequisites